awslabs/multi-agent-orchestrator/docs/src/content/docs/general/faq.md

 ##### How does the framework handle conversation context?

-The Multi-Agent Orchestrator framework uses a flexible storage mechanism to save and retrieve conversations.
+The Agent Squad framework uses a flexible storage mechanism to save and retrieve conversations.

 Each conversation is associated with a unique combination of `userId`, `sessionId`, and `agentId`.
 This allows the system to maintain separate conversation threads for each agent within a user's session, ensuring coherent and contextually relevant interactions over time.